nchah/nchah.github.io/page-research.md

       </p>

       <p>
         [Panel] Thomson, L., Caidi, N., Yoon, K., Forcier, E., Kim, A., and Chah, N. (Nov.
 2018).
-“The YouTube Formula: Information Work and Community-Building in a Visual Era.”
+"The YouTube Formula: Information Work and Community-Building in a Visual Era."
 Annual Meeting of The Association for Information Science & Technology (ASIS&T) 2018.
       </p>

       <p>
         [Panel] Thomson, L., Caidi, N., Yoon, K., Forcier, E., Kim, A., and Chah, N. (Nov.
 2018).
-“The YouTube Formula: Information Work and Community-Building in a Visual Era.”
+"The YouTube Formula: Information Work and Community-Building in a Visual Era."
 Annual Meeting of The Association for Information Science & Technology (ASIS&T) 2018.
       </p>

       <p>
-        [Workshop] Chah, N. “i18n-CKG: Internationalization Contextualized Knowledge Graphs.” presented at Lyons, K., Stroulia, E., and Mindel, M. (Oct.
+        [Workshop] Chah, N. "i18n-CKG: Internationalization Contextualized Knowledge Graphs." presented at Lyons, K., Stroulia, E., and Mindel, M. (Oct.
 2018).
-“Third Annual Workshop on Data-Driven Knowledge Mobilization.”
+"Third Annual Workshop on Data-Driven Knowledge Mobilization."
 IBM Centre for Advanced Studies Conference (CASCON) 2018.
       </p>

       <p>
         [Paper] Kim, N., Caidi, N., and Chah, N. (Oct.
 2018).
-“Our Korea: Transcultural Affinities as Negotiated Through YouTube.”
+"Our Korea: Transcultural Affinities as Negotiated Through YouTube."
 Information Seeking in Context (ISIC) 2018.
       </p>

       <p>
         [Paper] Kim, N., Caidi, N., and Chah, N. (June 2018).
-“Whose Korea?: Intercultural Encounters Mediated Through YouTube Videos.”
+"Whose Korea?: Intercultural Encounters Mediated Through YouTube Videos."
 Libraries in the Digital Age (LIDA) 2018.
       </p>

       <p>
         [Paper] Chah, N., and Kim, N. (June 2018).
-“Passion That Connects, But Is It For Sustainability?: How Social Media During the 2018 Winter Olympics Interfaces with Sustainability.”
+"Passion That Connects, But Is It For Sustainability?: How Social Media During the 2018 Winter Olympics Interfaces with Sustainability."
 International Association for Media and Communication Research (IAMCR) 2018.
       </p>

       <p>
         [Paper] Kim, N., and Chah, N. (June 2018).
-“Will They Survive?: The sustainability of Ethnic Media Industry in Canada.”
+"Will They Survive?: The sustainability of Ethnic Media Industry in Canada."
 International Association for Media and Communication Research (IAMCR) 2018.
       </p>

       <p>
         [Poster] Ferrario, M.A., Andritsos, P., Chah, N., and Bittencourt, T. (May 2018).
-“Before and After the Financial Crash: The Corporate Network Evolution and Sustainability Implications.”
+"Before and After the Financial Crash: The Corporate Network Evolution and Sustainability Implications."
 International Conference on ICT for Sustainability (ICT4S) 2018.
       </p>

       <p>
         [Poster] Chah, N., and Andritsos, P. (Nov.
 2017).
-“Profiling Billions of Triples: The Case of Freebase Data Dumps.”
+"Profiling Billions of Triples: The Case of Freebase Data Dumps."
 IBM Center for Advanced Studies Conference (CASCON) 2017.
       </p>

       <p>
         [Poster] Kim N., Caidi N. and Chah N. (July 2017).
-“Designing for Diversity: Intercultural Engagement Through YouTube.”
+"Designing for Diversity: Intercultural Engagement Through YouTube."
 International Conference on Social Media & Society (SM&S) 2017.
       </p>
     </div>
   </div>